cdapio/coopr/docs/docs/source/guide/admin/plugins.rst

   * the class name for each providertype and automatortype
   * any custom fields required by each providertype and automatortype

 Custom fields allow a plugin to announce the fields that it requires.
-For example a rackspace provider plugin may require a username and password while the joyent provider plugin can require either a password or a key.
-Likewise, the ChefAutomator plugin requires a run-list and JSON attributes, while the ShellAutomator plugin requires a command and arguments.
+For example a Rackspace provider plugin may require a username and password while the Joyent provider plugin can require either a password or a key.
+Likewise, the Chef Automator plugin requires a run-list and JSON attributes, while the Shell Automator plugin requires a command and arguments.

 For example, consider the JSON definition file for the Rackspace provider plugin:
 ::

     {
         "name": "rackspace",
-        "description": "Rackspace Publici Cloud provider",
+        "description": "Rackspace Public Cloud provider",
         "providertypes": [
             "rackspace"
         ],